How to Care for Peace Lilies

 • Aridness or too little humidity – You can provide leaves with more humidity by applying a mist of water that is distilled.

-Is the Peace Lily Poisonous for House Pets?
+Is the Peace Lily Poisonous to House Pets?

-ASPCA (American Society for the Prevention of Cruelty to Animals) indicates the peace lily as a poisonous plant for domestic pets, including both dogs or cats.
+ASPCA (American Society for the Prevention of Cruelty to Animals) indicates the peace lily as a poisonous plant for domestic pets, including both dogs and cats (source).

 Peace Lily Plant Care Final Thoughts